 JMU Major: Anthropology

-The program is strongly practice-oriented and encourages you to participate in internships, field schools, independent studies, and special topics that allow you to broaden your anthropological awareness.
+The program is strongly practice-oriented and encourages students to participate in internships, field schools, independent studies, and special topics that allow them to broaden their anthropological awareness.
 All of the faculty are actively involved in significant research within their chosen areas of study.
 This scholarship is not only reflected in courses that are current and informed by practical experience, but also in a wide range of opportunities for students to be mentored by faculty in collaborative research projects.

 New Freshmen and Transfer Students

-Declare anthropology as your major when you register for orientation.
+Students should declare Anthropology as their major when they register for orientation.

 Currently Enrolled Major Changers

 Students should submit a "Change or Declaration of Major" form to the Anthropology program coordinator in Sheldon Hall, room 122.